The Dual Concern Model: Assertiveness vs. Cooperativeness in Negotiation

 Extraversion and Negotiation Confidence: Bold Openers and Their Limits

-High Presence (Extraversion) confers genuine advantages in negotiation contexts: verbal fluency, comfort with interpersonal pressure, willingness to make assertive opening offers, and resilience when the negotiation becomes adversarial.
+High Presence (Extraversion) confers real interpersonal advantages in negotiation contexts: verbal fluency, comfort with interpersonal pressure, willingness to make assertive opening offers, and resilience when the negotiation becomes adversarial.
 Extraverted negotiators are less likely to concede early out of discomfort with silence or tension.

-The risk is overconfidence.
-High-Extraversion negotiators may rely too heavily on social performance — charm, assertiveness, verbal dominance — and underinvest in the analytical preparation that creates genuine negotiation power.
-The well-prepared introvert with a detailed understanding of BATNA (Best Alternative to a Negotiated Agreement), reservation prices, and the other party's interests often outperforms the extraverted counterpart who walks in energised but under-prepared.
+The plausible mechanism is overconfidence.
+High-Extraversion negotiators may rely too heavily on social performance, charm, assertiveness, verbal dominance, and underinvest in the analytical preparation that creates genuine negotiation power.
+The well-prepared introvert with a detailed understanding of BATNA (Best Alternative to a Negotiated Agreement), reservation prices, and the other party's interests is not fighting an uphill battle here.

 Agreeableness and Concession-Making: Why High-Bond Negotiators Leave Money Behind

-Bond (Agreeableness) is the trait most consistently associated with negotiation vulnerability.
+Bond (Agreeableness) is the trait most often blamed for negotiation vulnerability.
 High-Bond individuals dislike interpersonal conflict, value harmonious relationships, and find the assertive pressure of negotiation genuinely uncomfortable.
-These dispositions translate into concrete negotiation behaviours: earlier concessions, larger concessions, lower opening offers (to avoid seeming aggressive), and premature acceptance of proposals that fall short of what was achievable.
+The folk account translates that into concrete behaviours: earlier concessions, larger concessions, lower opening offers, and premature acceptance of proposals that fall short of what was achievable.

-The practical implication for high-Bond negotiators is structural, not dispositional: prepare assertive positions in advance, set explicit floors and ceilings before entering the conversation, and rely on pre-committed standards rather than in-the-moment judgment about what feels fair.
-This converts the negotiation from a live emotional experience — which high Bond makes difficult — to the execution of a pre-made plan.
+That points at a structural remedy rather than a dispositional one: prepare assertive positions in advance, set explicit floors and ceilings before entering the conversation, and rely on pre-committed standards rather than in-the-moment judgment about what feels fair.
+This converts the negotiation from a live emotional experience, which high Bond makes difficult, to the execution of a pre-made plan.
+It is also the intervention the aspiration finding most directly supports.

 Conscientiousness and Preparation: The Negotiation Advantage of Discipline

+Preparation is the part of negotiation where Discipline (Conscientiousness) ought to matter most.
 High-Discipline negotiators research their counterpart's interests, establish their own reservation price and BATNA before entering, identify potential issues beyond the primary one (creating room for log-rolling and value creation), and document agreements precisely.
-These behaviours are unglamorous but compounding: each element of preparation reduces uncertainty and expands the set of achievable outcomes.

 | Big Five trait | Cèrcol name | Negotiation strength | Negotiation risk |